Cosmo-Tech/azure-sample-webapp/README.md

 ## Start the webapp locally

-This project is configured to be used with the [Yarn](https://yarnpkg.com/getting-started/install) package manager.
+Note: this project is configured to be used with the [Yarn](https://yarnpkg.com/getting-started/install) package manager.

-First, you have to start your Azure Functions, that are required for the PowerBI embedded reports to work correctly, with the commands below:
+First, you have to start the Azure Functions, that are required for the PowerBI embedded reports to work correctly.
+Install the [Azure Function Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v3%2Clinux%2Ccsharp%2Cportal%2Cbash%2Ckeda), and then, run the commands below:

 ```
 cd api